Lancaster University

 Who can apply:

-Candidates must, at the time of application, be eligible for GBC with the BPS.
-Only those candidates who are eligible for GBC will be considered.
+You must, at the time of application, be eligible for GBC with the BPS and not be awaiting confirmation of your award.

 Qualifications: